agl-c/fuzzvpn/README.md

 Below we explain how to run the code for UDP mode, for TCP mode, the user can follow a similar process.
 ```
 cd udp-scripts
+# the replay.sh takes around 5 minutes and may generate 2.3GB logs as observed in our experiments
 ./replay.sh
 ./restrict.sh
+# the run_fuzzing.sh takes around 5 hours to finish and may generate 1GB logs
 ./run_fuzzing.sh
 cd /fuzzcode
 # The user may update the directory_name="/udp-run-logs" in analyse-log.sh to other directories (e.g."/udp-restrict-logs" and "/udp-replay-logs")